paduagroup/fftool/README.md

-When inferring connectivity from interatomic distances, a tolerance of 0.25 angstrom is used to compare distances in the coordinates file with equilibrium distances specified for bonds in the force field, and decide if a bond should be present or not.
-So, the bond lengths in the conformation used as input must be sufficiently close to those in the force field specification for those bonds to be included in the potential energy fonction for the system.
+When inferring connectivity from interatomic distances, a tolerance of 0.25 angstrom is used to compare distances in the coordinates file with equilibrium distances specified for bonds in the force field and decide if a bond should be present or not.
+So, the bond lengths in the conformation used as input must be sufficiently close to those in the force field specification for those bonds to be included in the potential energy fonction of the system.

 Angles will be assigned to groups of three atoms i-j-k, with i-j and j-k bonded, if the value of the angle in the conformation used as input is within +/-15 degrees of the equilibrium angle in the force field specification.
-If not, even if the atoms i-j-k are bonded, their angle will not be present in the final potential energy function for the system, although topologically it is there.
-When running `fftool` to create a force field file (with `-l` or `-d` option) a warning message shows which such topological angles have been "removed" because they deviate too much from the equilibrium angles in the force field.
-This removal of angles avoids problems with atoms which have more than four ligands, such as S or P atoms with five or six ligands.
+If not, even if the atoms i-j-k are bonded, their angle will not be present in the final potential energy function, although topologically the angle is there.
+When running `fftool` to create a force field file (with `-l` or `-d` option) a warning message will show which such topological angles have been "removed" because they deviate too much from the equilibrium angles in the force field.
+This removal of angles avoids problems with atoms that have more than four ligands, such as S or P atoms with five or six ligands.
 Around these centers there are topological angles of 180 degrees to which no potential energy of bending is attributed in force